 Holy Trinity’s faithful have always had a heart for college students.
 In 1997, Father John became the chaplain of the Penn State chapter of the Orthodox Christian Fellowship (OCF) and the parish has fully sponsored this ministry ever since.
 Over the years, several of the group’s alumni have become missionaries or members of the clergy, including Deacon Alexander Cadman, who became a member of our staff in 2008 to lay the groundwork for a full-time University ministry and an office on campus.

-One year later, Father Basil Biberdorf joined the staff as Assistant Rector and director of the parish’s outreach to Snyder County where a new mission community is currently developing.
+One year later, Father Basil Biberdorf joined the staff as Assistant Rector and director of the parish’s outreach to Snyder County, where a new mission community is currently developing.
 The same year, Deacon Mark Oleynik also moved to State College.
 He became the administator of Holy Trinity’s Sunday School program and Director of Christian Education in January 2010.
 In June 2013, Deacon David Smith was ordained to the diaconate here at Holy Trinity and assigned to the Chapel of the Holy Spirit— the mission in Snyder County— becoming its administrator when Father Basil departed in 2014.

 Mirroring our growth in attendance and personnel, Holy Trinity’s facilities also have undergone a dramatic enhancement in the past few years.
 In 2006, the parish began and completed a building program to remodel and expand worship and program space by 75 percent.
 In August, a major phase of this work was concluded with the installation of brand new iconography that completed the new iconostasis and the upper portion of the Sanctuary wall.